open-socialism/open-socialism-site/why-create-a-new-system.md

 DC was an answer to feudalism.
 It was the next iterative step to take once feudalism crumbled around the world and it was a better system.

 However, that was 300 years ago.
-Since then a massive amount has changed, not least the explosion of technology.
+Since then a massive amount has changed, not least of which the explosion of technology.
 It almost goes without saying that of course now if we start from scratch and factor in modern knowledge and technology we can devise a better system.

 ## DC has been getting worse

 DC improved in terms of wealth equality leading up to the 1970s and [since then it has steadily gotten worse](http://www.pewresearch.org/fact-tank/2013/12/05/u-s-income-inequality-on-rise-for-decades-is-now-highest-since-1928/){:target="_blank"}.
 Productivity is continuing to dramatically improve and yet only those already very rich are seeing the benefits.
 The wealth is not [trickling down](https://en.wikipedia.org/wiki/Trickle-down_economics){:target="_blank"} and the global middle class is constantly shrinking.
 [President Obama has called wealth inequality 'the defining challenge of our time'](https://www.whitehouse.gov/the-press-office/2013/12/04/remarks-president-economic-mobility){:target="_blank"}.

 On a global scale as well, DC is destructive in that it exploits poverty for cheap labor.
 Poor nations employ their people for global corporations for minimal wages.
 Meanwhile workers in developed countries are losing their jobs due to this offshoring and can no longer afford to buy goods that stimulate their own countries economies.
-On the global level there is now startling wealth inequality.
+On the global level there is now a startling level of wealth inequality.
 [The wealthiest 26 people in the world have more wealth than the bottom 3,800,000,000](https://www.theguardian.com/business/2019/jan/21/world-26-richest-people-own-as-much-as-poorest-50-per-cent-oxfam-report){:target="_blank"}.

 DC is causing repeated financial crisis in a boom bust boom pattern that is quite destructive for everyone but those already wealthy.
 All the while it is proving to be highly destructive to the environment which is totally unacceptable for our generation to be doing.
-The worst example of this is of course global warming.
+The worst example of this is of course man-made climate change.
 [Elon Musk sums up what we are doing very well in this video](https://www.youtube.com/watch?v=xKCuDxpccYM).

 Democracy is also compromised with big money corrupting politics via the [lobbying system](https://en.wikipedia.org/wiki/Lobbying){:target="_blank"}.
 [President Obama on some of the issues with democracy in the USA](https://www.youtube.com/watch?v=AxuwazaXOMg){:target="_blank"}.